Projects of Doctoral Students & Postdoc

 Increasing social segregation has been observed in urban areas in Germany for several years.
 In response, policies often focus on neighborhoods that are considered ‘disadvantaged’ and socially unstable.
 Numerous social programs and measures are being promoted to upgrade and stabilise the urban districts and improve the living conditions of the local population.
 The group of addressees potentially includes anyone who lives in these ‘disadvantaged’ areas.
 Based on the place of residence, problem-oriented social characteristics are attributed to the residents and a need for support is derived.
 By integration perspectives from sociological urban research and research on the consequences of social services work, the project investigates the consequences of specific (political-social) attributions as well as the implementation of these specifically area-related social services for the addressees.

 According to german child and youth welfare statistics, the number of procedures initiated by schools to assess a risk to the well-being of a child (§ 8a SGB VIII, German Child and Youth Welfare Code) has risen significantly in recent years.
-If a child’s welfare is endangered, placement in residential youth welfare services often follow.
-Which mechanisms are relevant that pupils become addressees of (residential) child and youth welfare services, is an empirically open question.
-By using a dispositive analysis this habilitation project will focus how the ‘dispositive of the addressee of forms of residential youth welfare services (co-)initiated by schools’ is constituted in its powerful connections.
-In this way, primary and secondary consequences that arise within this complex process for the addressed pupils and other dimensions of the dispositive, e.g. school, youth welfare department or residential child and youth care, can be taken into account.
+If there is a need for support from the point of view of the youth welfare department, welfare services are often installed.
+Which mechanisms are relevant that pupils become addressees of child and youth welfare services, is an empirically open question.
+By using a dispositive analysis this habilitation project will focus how the ‘dispositive of the addressee of youth welfare services (co-)initiated by schools’ is constituted in its powerful connections.
+In this way, primary and secondary consequences that arise within this complex process for the addressed pupils and other dimensions of the dispositive, e.g. school, youth welfare department or the social welfare service, can be taken into account.